 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the financial statements, the consolidated financial statements, the remuneration report and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include the financial statements, the consolidated financial statements, the remuneration report and our audi-

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.